nliaquin/linux-guides/suckless-software/dwm.md

 Otherwise, this output will contain lines saying *error* with information as to what went wrong.
 These errors vary, but they are straightforward and will tell you what line of code in **config.def.h** caused the error with suggestions as to how you can fix it.
 This is where it comes in handy to know a little C by the way.

 If you've finished this guide and the guide on compiling dmenu, you're ready for the patch guides.
-If you had any trouble, feel free to email me via nickolas@nliaquin.xyz
+If you had any trouble, feel free to email me via nickolasiaquinta@gmail.com